-Hummingbirds are very difficult to photograph.
+Hummingbirds are difficult to photograph.
 They are small and they move really fast.
-I caught this little female bird approaching a hummingbird feeder.
+This bird is looking at me suspiciously while approaching a feeder.

-The female bluebird is a bit more drab, but still very beautiful.
+The female mountain bluebird is a bit more drab, but still very beautiful.

 Last year I found this spruce grouse at Healy Pass, Banff.

 It was strutting through a flower meadow with her two chicks.
 The chicks were hidden deep in the foliage and I did not get a shot of them.